 can feel safe, connected, and present throughout their practice.

 Aside from her love of yoga, Erin is passionate about

 snowboarding, all forms of dance, pregnancy and birth, traveling

 the world, and being a wife and mother.

-Patti's love of yoga leads her to teacher training in 2013 and she has been teaching ever since.
-Patti’s non-judgmental classes bring humor, a down to earth approach and her deeply caring nature to her classes.
+Patti's love of yoga led her to teacher training in 2013 and she has been teaching ever since.
+Patti’s non-judgmental classes bring humor to her classes.
 Students feel comfortable and at ease in her classes.
-Whether new to the practice or a seasoned "Yogi", Patti will help you better understand the tradition of yoga so you can be confident in your practice of yoga.
+Whether new to the practice or a seasoned "Yogi", Patti will help you better understand the tradition of yoga so you can be confident in your practice.
 She has specialized training in yoga adjustments and can help you find depth and integrity in a pose.

 Patti is a Yoga Alliance E-RYT 200, RYT 500, and has furthered her education in the fields of Restorative Yoga, Accessible Yoga, Yin Yoga Foundations, Anatomy and Physiology, Chair Yoga and The Christina Phipps Foundation and she is just as passionate about being a student as she is a teacher.
 She can also be found teaching a wide variety of fitness classes in the community as she is also trained to teach just about every fitness class out there!

 Shawna Miller is a firm believer in making health and fitness a priority.
 She grew up being active in many sports and developed a love for strength training in her early 20s.
 This passion led her to become a Certified Fitness Trainer and her career quickly took off as she began helping others work towards their goals.